Visiting the 9/11 Memorial: What you need to know

 The Survivor Tree, a pear tree that somehow survived the attacks despite being burned and battered at Ground Zero, stands in the Memorial park, a testimony to survival and resilience.
 Park benches set near other trees planted in the Memorial park give visitors a place to sit and reflect.
 The trees add softness and life to the massive Memorial structures.

-The 9/11 Memorial Museum presents the history of the World Trade Center in a thoughtful and respectful way.
+The 9/11 Memorial Museum preserves the story of 9/11 and presents the history of the World Trade Center in a thoughtful and respectful way.
 It’s divided into three exhibitions:

 - The memorial exhibition, titled “In Memoriam,” remembers those who died in the attacks in 2001 and in 1993.
 Some elements of this exhibition might be hard for young children to understand — so consider that when visiting.